-A big part of Austin Voices’ work is developing “Community Schools” in Austin, Dallas and El Paso.
+A big part of Austin Voices’ work is developing “Community Schools” in Austin, Dallas, El Paso and Houston.
 These schools do whatever it takes to reduce barriers to learning and build strong community partnerships.

 Austin Voices started its work in 2007 and 2008 at Webb Middle School and Reagan High School, building partnerships to support students and teachers.
 For example, AVEY started Family Resource Centers at both schools to provide “wraparound supports” for at-risk families, including support for basic needs, housing, employment and access to healthcare.
 The FRCs also provided adult education classes, including ESL, GED and computers.
 Combined with effective leadership and hard work by teachers, community school partnerships have reduced barriers to learning that supported student success.

 In 2014, AVEY began efforts to expand community schools to other Reagan Vertical Team campuses, with the support of Education Austin, the American Federation of Teachers and the National Education Association.
 Four elementary schools (Barrington, Brown, Hart and Pickle) went through intensive planning processes with participation by hundreds of parents and teachers.
 Plans were refined and presented to AISD board members in Spring, 2016.
 Campuses are now implementing new strategies, included expanded after school programs, support for refugee families and increased parent engagement.
 Webb also renewed it community school planning process, and has started two new academies for sixth graders, the Innovation and World Cultures Academies.